qleet/user-docs/docs/architecture/software-delivery.md

    Github workflows.
 This typically runs automated tests and build processes.
 2. The final build artifact is generally a container image that is pushed to a container registry to become available to run in an environment.
-3. The final step in the CI workflow is a call to the QleetOS API to register the new workload artifact - the container image.
+3. The final step in the CI workflow is a call to the Threeport API to register the new workload artifact - the container image.
-4. Inside the QleetOS control plane, the Qleet Controller responsible for software delivery is notified of the change and processes the preset config options, profiles and defaults for the new image.
+4. Inside the Threeport control plane, the Threeport Controller responsible for software delivery is notified of the change and processes the preset config options, profiles and defaults for the new image.
 It decides, based on the settings in the database, whether to deploy the new workload version to an environment or do nothing at all.
-Commonly, the new version will be immediately deployed to a dev environment while a deployment to a production environment would require an explicit action taken through the QleetOS CLI or GUI by the developer or other team member.
+Commonly, the new version will be immediately deployed to a dev environment while a deployment to a production environment would require an explicit action taken through the Threeport CLI or GUI by the developer or other team member.
-5. Any deployments, updates and deletes are then conducted by the Qleet Controller in the Compute Space by calling the relevant Kubernetes API instances running the environments in question.
+5. Any deployments, updates and deletes are then conducted by the Threeport controller in the Compute Space by calling the relevant Kubernetes API instances running the environments in question.

-Subsequently, the developer and other team members can then retrieve status updates and operational data - including any errors - for the new deployment through the QleetOS control plane.
+Subsequently, the developer and other team members can then retrieve status updates and operational data - including any errors - for the new deployment through the Threeport control plane.